Introduction to SmarterMeasure

 - Typing speed and accuracy

 SmarterMeasure does not rely on simple self-assessment questions with obvious "right" and "wrong" answers.
-Rather, SmarterMeasure uses a sequence of activities to measure the degree to which students possess the traits needed for success in studying at a distance and/or in a technology rich course.
+Rather, SmarterMeasure uses a sequence of activities to measure the degree to which students possess the traits needed for success in studying at a distance, hybrid and/or a technology rich course.

 SmarterMeasure provides an immediate score and diagnostic interpretation of results to the student and to their prospective school.